cosmikwolf/sazid/README.md

         when starting interactive mode, it should load the last used session, I will describe how later.
     --session <session ID>
-        this will load a previously executed session and continue from where it left off, starting a new session --models
+        this will load a previously executed session and continue from where it left off, starting a new session --list-sessions
-        This will connect to the openAI API and report back what GPT models the user has access to --list-sessions
         this will go through each session in the sessions folder, and go through the logs it will print out each session by ID, the date started, and total tokens used